Go Back

 Notes

 Don't Press Down: After flipping the pancakes, resist the urge to press down on them with your spatula.
-This will compress the air pockets and make them dense rather than fluffy.
+This will deflate them and make them dense.